Lightning-64/tide-wiki/docs/mechanics/fishing-journal.md

 The right side of the profile view will display the most common location and climate of the fish.
 The location will tell you the quality of water, dimension, biomes, or structure the fish can be found in.
 The climate will tell you the preferred conditions or temperature of that fish.

 ---

-\
+!!! tip
     If commands are enabled, the journal can be cleared of all profiles and pages by running the command `/journal lock`